PeterTJones/Papers/journal.md

 R Stephenson,University of Manchester

+#Abstract
+look at this amazing summary.
+Read it all

 # Introduction
 BBOA are important for the radiative effect but the magnitude and even direction are unclear